Fred Cate

-Fred Harrison Cate (born 1963 in McRae, Georgia) is the vice president for research at Indiana University and distinguished professor and the C. Ben Dutton Professor of Law at Indiana University Maurer School of Law.
-He is a senior fellow of the Center for Applied Cybersecurity Research.
+Fred Harrison Cate (born 1963 in McRae, Georgia) is a distinguished professor and the C. Ben Dutton Professor of Law at Indiana University Maurer School of Law.
+From 2015 to 2023, he served as Indiana University's Vice President for Research.
+He served as founding director and is now a senior fellow of the Center for Applied Cybersecurity Research.
 Cate specializes in information privacy and security law issues.
 He has testified before numerous congressional committees and speaks frequently before professional, industry, and government groups.

-On August 1, 2015, he was appointed vice president for research at Indiana University, the university's highest research post.